ibm-cloud-docs/Cloudant/query/pagination-bookmarks.md

 ### Option 2 - The \u0000 trick
 {: #option-2-the-u0000-trick}

 If you're determined to fetch only `n` documents each time, then you need to calculate a value of `startkey`, which means `the next ID after the last _id in the result set`.
 For example, if the last document in the first page of results is "example", what must the `startkey` of the next call to `_all_docs` be?
 It can't be "example", otherwise you get the same document ID again.
-It turns out that you can append `\u0000` to the end of a key string to indicate the "next key" (`\u0000` is a Unicode null character, which becomes `%00` when encoded into a URL).
+It turns out that you can append `\u0000` to the end of a key string to indicate the "next key" (`\u0000` is a Unicode null character, which can be placed in a URL as-is or with the percent code `%00`).
+).

 First request:
 {: curl}